blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 ### Weapons
 1. Flame tongue: Flaming sword that deals 2d8 damage
-2. Flame gauntlet: 15ft cone of fire, targets make DC 14 DEX save to halve 3d6 damage
+2. Flame gauntlet: 15ft cone of fire, targets make DC 14 DEX save to halve 3d6 damage.
+One use, which returns at dawn.
 3. Sword of hunger: +1 bonus after it consumes 3 souls, +2 after 10 souls, +3 after 15 souls
 4. Letter: This dagger contains 1d4 random spells.
 Spells can be cast any number of times.
 Each cast drains 1d4 HP from the caster.
 5. Magic sword: sentient sword with an eye. +1 to attack and damage rolls.